antonioribeiro/laravel-installer/README.md

 2013/12/29 16:45 (GMT-3) - Version 2.1.0

-* Now using Laravel PHAR installer for 4.1+ Laravel versions
+* Now using Laravel Craft PHAR installer for 4.1+ Laravel versions
+* Installs Laravel Craft PHAR in the system, so you can just run `laravel` to create new applications

 2013/12/06 18:01 (GMT-3) - Version 2.0.1